SciCatProject/scicat-ingestor/documentation/docs/user-guide/configuration.md

 - host: _valid url as string_
   URL of the SciCat instance of reference where we want to create the dataset records.
   Example: "https://scicat.ess.eu/api/v3",
+- health_endpoint: _string_
+  Relative path (e.g. `health` or `api/v3/health`) or full URL that the health server should query to verify SciCat availability.
+Defaults to `health` which is appended to the configured host.
 - token: _string_
   Valid JWT token used to connect to SciCat with the proper permissions to query and create datasets.
 - timeout: _integer_ or _null_